lun-4/zigdig/README.md

 # zigdig

 naive dns client library in zig

+## what does it do
  - serialization and deserialization of dns packets as per rfc1035
- - supports a subset of rdata (A and AAAA are there, so, for most cases, this will be enough. this library does not follow CNAMEs)
+ - supports a subset of rdata (A and AAAA are there, so, for most cases, this will be enough)
  - has helpers for reading `/etc/resolv.conf` (not that much, really)

+## what does it not do
  - no edns0
+ - can deserialize pointer labels (seamless for library user), but does not serialize into pointers
+ - follow CNAME records

 ## how do